d3scomp/IRM-SA/README.md

 ##Testing
 You can run the combined demo by running the "Run" class inside the "combined" package of the demo project.

+###Colored Output in Eclipse
+In order to be able to see the output in Eclipse correctly this plugin ([eclipse-plugin-ansi-in-console](http://mihai-nita.net/2013/06/03/eclipse-plugin-ansi-in-console/)) needs to be installed into your Eclipse.